-- Graduate Seminar in Applied Politics (3 credits)
+- Graduate Seminar in U.S. Politics & Policy (3 credits)

 - Graduate Elective within the School of Public Affairs (3 credits)

-- Applied Politics Internship in Washington (three days per week)
+- Politics/Policy Internship in Washington (three days per week)

 The three credit graduate seminar provides a conceptual and practical understanding of how Washington works.
 Through exposure to political practitioners and policy makers – both elected and unelected – who influence legislation, execute decisions, resolve disputes, and help others win electoral office, the graduate seminar provides a direct understanding of applied politics.
 Students will not only improve their skills in evaluating current policy proposals but also increase their factual knowledge of the structures, rules, and processes of American politics.

 All classes serve as a foundation to graduate programs in American University’s School of Public Affairs.